qmkDuran/Crypto-Project/README.md

 # Crypto Investor

-This website is a front end project that that incorporates HTML, CSS and Javascript.
+This website is a front end project that that incorporates React and CSS.
-On the website the user is able to navigate to differnet sections and look at the different products on sale.
-The products being sold on the site are winter coats to keep warm.
+It holds my four most curent projects and the projects are rotated out as I create more.

 ## 🛠 Skills
 - React
+- CSS
+- Netlify Deployment

 ## Link